modular-experiment-software-system-2/mess2_logger_py/README.md

 - ROS2 Humble or Jazzy
 - ROS2 Workspace

 These instructions assume that you meet the above prerequisites.
-Do not proceed if you have not already installed ROS2 Humble or Jazzy on Ubuntu 22.04 or 24.04, respectively, and if you have not created a ROS2 workspace.
+Do not proceed if you have not already installed ROS2 Humble or Jazzy on Ubuntu 22.04 or 24.04, respectively, or if you have not created a ROS2 workspace.

 ### Building
 Clone the repository into your ROS2 workspace's `src` directory: